edulinq/autograder-py/README.md

  - `autograder.cli.courses.assignments.submissions.fetch.course.attempts` -- Get all the most recent submissions (code and grading output) for an assignment.
  - `autograder.cli.courses.users.list` -- List all the users in a course.

+#### Proxy Submissions

+Instructors and TAs may need to accomodate a student's unique situations.
+The autograder server includes proxy submissions to assist students if necessary.
+Proxy submissions allow course staff to target a `proxy-user` and set a `proxy-time`.

+ - `proxy-user` is the student that the course staff is submitting on behalf of.
+ - `proxy-time` is the "fudged" submission time and will be automatically set to the earlier time between now and one minute before the due date.
+   - If you want to set the time manually, time is measured by the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

+As the commands come from course staff, the submissions are not subject to submission restrictions.
+Here are a list of proxy commands that could help in various scenarios:

+ - `autograder.cli.courses.assignments.submissions.proxy.submit` -- Submit files (code) on behalf of a student that avoids the late penalty.

 ### Commands for Course Builders

 Users who are building courses should generally be aware of all the available tools,